olethalai/challenges/README.md

 A space for keeping all the programming challenges I've attempted.
 This repository has also been of use to gain some experience with the use of Git.

+#### Command Line Interface for APNS

+Create a command line interface to enable faster sending of push notifications with specific options enabled to iOS development apps, using [Houston](https://github.com/nomad/houston/).

+This challenge serves as both educational and practical - as well as learning how to make a tool for the command line, it will also enable me to automate push notification testing at work.

 ## Completed challenges

 #### Heavy Balls - Ruby